scaleapi/nucleus-python-client/nucleus/modelci/README.md

 # Notes on defining Evaluation Criteria for a test

-To define the evaluation criteria for a scenario test we've created some syntactic sugar to make it look closer to an actual function call and we also hide away implementation details related to our data model that simply are not clear, UX-wise.
+To define the evaluation criteria for a scenario test we've created some syntactic sugar to make it look closer to an actual function call, and we also hide away implementation details related to our data model that simply are not clear, UX-wise.

-Instead of defining critera like this:
+Instead of defining criteria like this:

 ```python
 from nucleus.modelci.data_transfer_objects.eval_function import (